josh146/josh146.github.io/content/recipes/challah.md

 For braiding the challah, I like to do a 6 strand braid.[ref]To make a round challah, instead divide the dough into 8 even pieces.
 Roll out each strand as above, but this time pair up the strands into 4 groups of 2.
 Place 2 of the groups horizontal, and 2 vertical crossing over at the middle, to make a square grid in the center.

-Weave the grid:  lift the top strand of the right vertical pair and slide the top horizontal pair under it.
+Then weave the grid; lift the top strand of the right vertical pair and slide the top horizontal pair under it.
-Then do the same on the bottom left—lift the strand and slide the bottom pair under.
+Do the same on the bottom left—lift the strand and slide the bottom pair under.
 Now, cross over each strand.
 Continue, crossing over alternate strands, until you have a circular shape; tuck the ends of the strands under the challah.[/ref]